24 Hour Emergency Line: (01295) 670501

 Your vet will be able to advise you on EHV vaccination for your mare.

-What Can Horse Owners Do About EHV?
+What Can Horse Owners Do About Equine Herpesvirus?

+There is a vaccine available for respiratory disease and abortion caused by EHV-1 and EHV-4.
+However, there is currently no registered vaccine for EHV-1 neurological disease.
 Having your horse vaccinated can help prevent the respiratory disease and abortion caused by EHV.
 Furthermore, it can help reduce the amount of virus shed by a horse that is infected with EHV, which can help reduce the risk to other horses.
 Vaccination against EHV is especially recommended to horses under the age of five as they are particularly vulnerable to EHV-1 respiratory disease.

 Biosecurity

 Whilst vaccines are important in the prevention of infectious diseases such as EHV, effective biosecurity and hygiene measures are also key.
-Yards should have biosecurity protocols in place, including a quarantine procedure for new arrivals and a plan for how to manage an infectious disease outbreak.
+Yards should have routine biosecurity protocols in place, including a quarantine procedure for new arrivals and a plan for how to manage an infectious disease outbreak.

-Ensuring that each horse has its own tack, grooming kit and feed and water buckets is one way in which horse owners can practice good hygiene.
+Ensuring that each horse has its own tack, grooming kit and feed and water buckets is one way in which horse owners can practise good hygiene.
 Also, not allowing your horse to share water troughs or interact too closely with other horses when away from the yard can also help reduce the chance of them bringing an infectious disease back to your yard.

 When to Call Your Vet